cjheath/adl/README.md

 <th align="right" valign="top">Assignments</th>
 <td valign="top">
 <p>
-Any object that contains a Variable (or that <strong>is</strong>
+Any object that contains a variable (or that <strong>is</strong>
-a Variable), or whose supertypes contain a Variable that it inherits, may contain one Assignment to that variable.
+a variable), or whose supertypes contain a variable that it inherits, may contain one Assignment to that variable.
-An Assignment is a special anonymous child object that associates a Value with that Variable for that Parent object.
+An Assignment is a special anonymous child object that associates a Value with that variable for that Parent object.
 Assignment has its own syntax, and cannot be declared using the usual object definition syntax.
 </p>